Nekboi262/Behavioral-Determinants-of-Retaliation-in-EuroLeague-Basketball/README.md

 ### EuroLeague Data

-Player-level basketball statistics covering the EuroLeague seasons from **2016–17 to 2024–25**, including variables such as:
+Player-level basketball statistics covering the EuroLeague seasons from **2016–17 to 2024–25**, from the euroleagueR package, developed by Jason Zivkovic (Jaseziv), including variables such as:

 - Fouls committed
 - Fouls received